Skip to main content

 Federal Advocacy

 State and local Leagues that would like to take action at the federal level, other than through an LWVUS Action Alert, must complete the Federal Action Form on the League Management Site to connect with LWVUS staff and ensure that the League is speaking with one united voice.
-The LWVUS board and staff set the legislative priorities at the federal level and national staff can work with state Leagues in establishing or updating their advocacy and lobbying plans.
-Leagues can also connect with the national advocacy team at [email protected].
+The LWVUS board and staff set the legislative priorities at the federal level, and the national staff can work with state Leagues in establishing or updating their advocacy and lobbying plans.
+Leagues can also connect with the national advocacy team at [email protected]

 LWVUS Lobby Corps